 After heart disease and lung cancer, breast cancer kills more women than any other disease.
 This year, it will claim about 40,000 lives.
-The key to surviving breast cancer is early detection and the only way to ensure early detection is to see a doctor regularly, and follow guidelines established by the American Cancer Society and National Cancer Institute for mammography screening.
+The key to surviving breast cancer is early detection and the only way to ensure early detection is to see a doctor regularly for mammography screening.

 A mammogram is a low-dose x-ray picture taken of your breast or breasts.
 Physicians use the mammogram to regularly screen healthy women for changes in their breasts.
 It plays a key role in the detection of suspicious breast lumps and calcifications.
 Sometimes, the mammogram can pick up these lumps a year or two before they would be noticed through breast self examinations.
 At our Women's Diagnostic Imaging Center, we offer 3D Mammography™ technology.

 For an appointment, call scheduling at (401) 736-1988. option 3 for outpatient services.
 Mammogram appointments are available between 7:30 a.m. to 10 p.m.

 When and how often should I be getting mammograms?

 Medical expert society groups recommend women start mammogram screening at different ages and at different frequencies.
 What is clear is women should have the opportunity to start annual mammograms at age 40 if desired.